 - if processing is required by a legal obligation; or

 - if processing is necessary in order to protect the vital interest of the data subject, for example, processing of medical data of a victim of a car accident; or

 - if processing is necessary to perform tasks of public interests or tasks carried out by government, tax authorities, the police or other public bodies; or

-- if the data controller or a third party has a legitimate interest in doing so, so long as this interest does affect the interests of the data subject, or infringe on his or her fundamental rights, in particular the right to privacy.
+- if the data controller or a third party has a legitimate interest in doing so, as long as this interest does not affect the interests of the data subject, or infringe on his or her fundamental rights, in particular the right to privacy.
 This provision establishes the need to strike a reasonable balance between the data controllers' business interests and the privacy of data subjects.